NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

 If the images are georeferenced, this program can find the approximate 3D transform around the planet that brings the second image in alignment with the first one.
-It is assumed that there exist DEMs associated with these images, from which the 3D coordinates of the locations of interest point matches are determined, and the best-fit 3D transform is found.
+It is assumed that there exist DEMs associated with these images, from which the 3D coordinates of the locations of interest point matches are determined, and the best-fit 3D transform is computed.

 Example::